pkuhxy/Consis-multiID/README.md

 ## 📣 News

-* ⏳⏳⏳ Release the full codes & datasets & weights.
+* ⏳⏳⏳ Release the full codes & datasets & weights. (e.g., metric calculation,  data procession)
 * ⏳⏳⏳ Integrate into Diffusers, Replicate.
 * `[2024.12.01]`  🔥 We provide full text prompts corresponding to all the videos on project page.
 Click [here](https://github.com/PKU-YuanGroup/ConsisID/blob/main/asserts/prompt.xlsx) to get and try the demo.
 * `[2024.11.30]`  🔥 We have fixed the [huggingface demo](https://huggingface.co/spaces/BestWishYsh/ConsisID-preview-Space), welcome to try it.